 This Code of Conduct has been approved by the Board of Directors of Uponor Corporation.
-It is applicable to all Uponor Group (henceforth referred to as “Uponor”) employees, officers and directors (henceforth referred to as “Employees”).
-Uponor’s vision, core purpose and values are embedded in this Code of Conduct.
+It is applicable to all Uponor Group companies worldwide (jointly and severally “Uponor”) and employees, managers, officers and directors thereof (jointly and severally “Employee(s)”).
+Uponor’s vision, core purpose and values – Connect, Build, Inspire – are embedded in this Code of Conduct.

-Uponor’s trade secrets and proprietary information are valuable business assets of Uponor and therefore the use and protection of such are of utmost importance.
-In particular, trade secrets and other confidential information must be protected by ensuring confidential use of such information and, where appropriate, seeking additional protection through registration of intellectual property rights.
+Uponor’s trade secrets and proprietary information are valuable business assets of Uponor and their use and protection are of utmost importance.
+In particular, trade secrets and other confidential information must be protected by ensuring confidential use of such information and, where appropriate, by seeking additional protection through registration of intellectual property rights.

-Employees who receive or learn of any confidential business information or trade secrets of Uponor shall keep such information confidential and may not, for other than Uponor’s business purposes, disclose any such information to third parties (including friends and family members).
+Employees who receive or learn of any confidential information of Uponor, or of any other party having a business relationship with Uponor, shall keep such information confidential and may not, for other than Uponor’s acceptable business purposes or as required by applicable laws, disclose any such information to third parties (including friends and family members).

 Uponor does not participate in politics and does not support political parties or groups financially or otherwise.
 Employees participating in political activities shall do so as private persons only and not as representatives of Uponor.

 Uponor supports labour rights as defined by the International Labour Organization and the labour/employment laws of the countries in which Uponor operates as well as upholds the freedom of association and the effective recognition of the right to collective bargaining.

 Should these rights be restricted by local law, Uponor endeavours to offer its Employees alternative means to present their views.